 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the English Sayre family come from?
 What is the English Sayre family crest and coat of arms?
 When did the Sayre family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Sayre family history?Sayre is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Sayre family lived in Essex.
 Their name, however, is a reference to St. Saire, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
 Alternatively, the name could have been a trade name for someone who was "an assayer of metals."
 And another variation is that it could have been "an Anglo-Norman personal name, as Saher de Quincy, the famous Earl of Winchester."
 There are at least three other listed origins of the name, but these latter three seem the most probable.

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Sayre family name include Sayer, Sayers, Sayres and others.

 This web page shows only a small excerpt of our Sayre research.
-Another 231 words (16 lines of text) covering the years 1655, 1718, 1695, 1705 and are included under the topic Early Sayre History in all our PDF Extended History products.
+Another 231 words (16 lines of text) covering the years 1655, 1718, 1695 and 1705 are included under the topic Early Sayre History in all our PDF Extended History products.

 Another 65 words (5 lines of text) are included under the topic Early Sayre Notables in all our PDF Extended History products.

 Some of the Sayre family moved to Ireland, but this topic is not covered in this excerpt.
 Another 109 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Sayre family to immigrate North America: